LaunchCodeEducation/technical-analyst-curriculum/content/Day-16/_index.md

 - What is a Virtual Private Network and why would you use one?
 - What is a RSA Token and how is it used
 - What is a firewall and what purpose does it have in an organization?
-  - How is access filtered by firewalls
+  - How is access filtered by firewalls?